huyhoang8398/ProjectBetGame/report/main.md

     - The Bettor can view all proposed Matches and place Bets on all Matches that interest him in the limit of funds available
     - Changing the bet and see their history bet
     - Can search for a particular Match that interests him
+- By the result of the match all the Bettors who have succeeded in their bet will receive their coin and vice versa
+- A ranking of Bettors is available in the app.cation.
+It is made on the amount of Limcoins they have
+- Advanced features:
+    - Implemented REST API for Parieur
+    - REST services
+    - Twitter notification (beta)

 # III.
 Programs, Materials, Architecture